Katsushika Ōi: Biography

 Ōi's birth and death dates are not known, although it is believed that she was born in 1800 and died around 1866.
-She was a daughter of the ukiyo-e artist Katsushika Hokusai (1760—1849).
-Hokusai was married twice; the first marriage produced a son and two daughters, and the second, to a woman named Kotome (ことめ), resulted in a son and one or two daughters.

-Ōi studied her craft under her father's guidance as his apprentice.
-She also studied under Tsutsumi Torin III (1789—1830) who was a fellow painter and printmaker.
+She was a daughter of the ukiyo-e artist Katsushika Hokusai (1760–1849).
+Hokusai married twice; the first marriage produced a son and two daughters, and the second, to a woman named Kotome (ことめ), resulted in a son and one or two daughters.Ōi studied her craft under her father's guidance as his apprentice.
+She also studied under Tsutsumi Torin III (1789–1830) who was a fellow painter and printmaker.
 This is where she met Minamizawa Tomei (also known as Tsutsumi Tōmei), another one of Tsutsumi Torin III's students, and married him in 1824.
 Their marriage did not last long, for only three years later they divorced.
 It is rumored that their marriage ended as a result of Ōi's criticism of Minamizawa Tomei's work, claiming he was a terrible artist, and laughing at him for it. Ōi thereafter went to live with her father again, and assisted Hokusai with his artwork, and took to producing her own as well.
 In 1828, Kotome, Ōi's mother died, leaving her to care for her now sixty year old father.
 Neither of them cared about housework or maintaining their home, with all their time occupied by their work, both of them painting and printmaking alongside one another in an unkempt household.

 Despite her father's fame, Ōi too managed to make a name for herself.
 In Hokusai's family, his daughters were expected to tend to their father and assist him in his workshop until they were married off and required to tend to their own husbands.
-While Ōi's sisters, Miyo, Tatsu, and Nao, all suffered this fate, Ōi never remarried, allowing her to move back in and work on her craft.

-Hokusai himself noted his daughters' talent when it came to depicting beautiful women, remarking on her technique as forces to be reckoned with, forces he himself could not compete with.
-Other artists at the time like Keisai Eisen regarded her as accomplished, for despite being a woman, Ōi garnered a reputation as a skillful artist after her father.
+While Ōi's sisters, Miyo, Tatsu, and Nao, all suffered this fate, Ōi never remarried, allowing her to move back in and work on her craft.Hokusai himself noted his daughters' talent when it came to depicting beautiful women; other artists at the time such as Keisai Eisen regarded her as accomplished, for despite being a woman, Ōi garnered a reputation as a skillful artist after her father.